 Branding: Individual or family, manufacturer of dealer

-Packaging: Protecting, promoting, enhancing product
+Packaging: Protecting, promoting, and enhancing product

 Warranty: None, limited, full, extended

 Product Classes: Consumer product, business product classes